teleshoes/okb-engine/README.md

 OKboard engine: framework for gesture keyboards
 ===============================================

-For TMO readers: this is a dead branch, please use this URL: http://git.tuxfamily.org/okboard/okb-engine.git/tree/README.md

 Description
 -----------
 This is a set of libraries & tools for building gesture based virtual keyboards for mobile phones (and maybe tablets?).